Exactly how how do you test the PSUs out of the iMacs?

 Please read the detailed information for repairing Apple iMac G5 power supplies.

-If anyone has more information for any of the power supplies used on the various Mac products, including the various PPC models, Intel Models, and Power Macs, please send it to me.
+If anyone has more information for any of the power supplies (especially the pinout arrangement) used on the various Mac products, including the various PPC models, Intel Models, and Power Macs, please send it to me.

 Thank you.